 The employer is responsible for regularly monitoring the health of TFWs who are self-isolating, as well as, any TFW who becomes sick after the self-isolation period.
 The employer can communicate with the TFW on a daily basis (i.e. call, text, e-mail or in-person 2 m away) during the self-isolation period and ask if he/she is experiencing any symptoms; maintain a record of the responses.
 Here’s a list of symptoms.

 The TFWs must feel confident in self-reporting sickness.
 Tell the TFWs, who may become sick during the season, how they will be supported during recovery, and how their employment will be protected.

-If a TFW becomes symptomatic at any time the TFW cannot attend work and must isolate within the housing accommodation (if possible).
+The employer should refer their Isolation Plan and isolate the TFW accordingly.
+If a TFW becomes symptomatic at any time the TFW cannot attend work and must be isolated.
 Refer to the Guide for Caregiver, Household members and Close Contacts for additional information on public health precautions.
 If the TFW is unable to adequately isolate from other housemates, alternate arrangement must be made.
 If COVID-19 is suspected or diagnosed in a TFW, return to work should be determined in consultation with their employer, health-care provider and Lambton Public Health.

 TFWs should be provided with information on how to regularly self-monitor for symptoms of COVID-19 and how to perform a self-assessment if they become ill.

 Here’s how employees can prevent the risks of COVID-19.

 The employer must ensure that all TFWs have the tools needed to practise good hygiene.
 This includes access to facilities for hand washing, providing soap and/or an alcohol based sanitizer if soap and water are not available and hands are not visibly soiled.
 This must also be provided in field locations.